KIT-Jan/RoPlot/README.md

 - Copy the datafile generated on the PC inside the irradiation lab inside the folder
 - Make sure that only one datafile (.txt or .dat) is inserted

-- Just run the script by double-klick or withihn the terminal/power shell -> It will create the folders with the appropriate plots (.pdf and .png) inside
+- Just run the script by double-klick or within the terminal/power shell -> It will create the folders with the appropriate plots (.pdf and .png) inside
 Plots:
   - Cuts